About Conference

 of the Black Sea.

-Session IV: Oceanography, Marine Geology and GeoEcology, Moderator - GeoEcoMar
+Session IV: Marine Geology and GeoEcology, Session Chair - GeoEcoMar

-The Black Sea is the largest anoxic basin in the world, with a complex geology established in the last 250 million years since the
+The Black Sea serves as the largest anoxic basin in the world, preserving a complex geological record established over the last 250 million years.

-Session V: Maritime Spatial Planning (MSP) and Coastal Management, Moderator - UOC
+Session V: Maritime Spatial Planning (MSP) and Coastal/Deltaic Management, Session Chair - UOC

 The development of coastal areas and maritime space is a priority in the European Union together with its Green Deal and sustainable blue